 Duck Prosciutto Appetizer with dates and aged cheddar to serve your guests a sweet and salty bite for the holiday season.

 This recipe is based on an appetizer my mom did last year, which was simply the duck prosciutto and the sharp cheddar with a drizzle of maple syrup.
 Back then, I really enjoyed it, it was delicious as it was but missing a little “je ne sais quoi“.
-I also experience the date and bacon mini rolls bites at an English friend place a few years ago.
-Well… I’ve mix up those 2 appetizers to make the ultimate bite of flavour that goes from salty to sweet, crispy to creamy, a lovely contrasting nibble.
-This holiday season if you want to make your guests the ultimate gift, make them those little duck, dates and cheddar mini rolls hors d’oeuvres.
+I also experience the date and bacon mini rolls bites at an English friend’s place a few years ago.
+Well… I’ve mixed up those 2 appetizers to make the ultimate bite of flavour that goes from salty to sweet, crispy to creamy, a lovely contrasting nibble.
+This holiday season if you want to make your guests the ultimate gift, make them those little ducks, dates and cheddar mini rolls hors d’oeuvres.

 Let’s roll those little appetizers!

 - aged cheddar (cut into small cubes)

 - 6 dates (cut in 4 lengthwise)

 - Add a piece of old cheddar and date to the end of the prosciutto and roll.

 - Cook in the oven just 5 minutes at 180°C (350F) until the cheese starts to melt.